-The Marriott Rewards Credit Card from Chase is designed for those who frequently stay at (or would like to stay at) Marriott Hotels.
-The card offers one point for every dollar spent, or three points for every dollar spent at any of the 3,200+ Marriott properties.
+The Marriott Rewards Premier Credit Card from Chase is designed for those who frequently stay at (or would like to stay at) Marriott Hotels.
+The card offers one point for every dollar spent, or three points for every dollar spent at any of the 5,700+ Marriott and Starwood properties.

 The 1:1 ratio is a standard dollar to point ratio for travel credit cards.
 In addition to hotel stays, Marriott points can be redeemed for vacations, airline miles and merchandise (although the best value is for hotel stays).

 The card also offers many of the common benefits and services provided by Chase, such as auto rental insurance, travel accident insurance, lost luggage reimbursement, and various concierge and event services.

 Sign up Bonus, Rewards and Transfer Options